redis/redis-doc/docs/redis-clients/python.md

 ### Connect

 Connect to localhost on port 6379, set a value in Redis, and retrieve it.
 All responses are returned as bytes in Python.
 To receive decoded strings, set `decode_responses=True`.
-For this, and more connection options, see [these examples](https://redis.readthedocs.io/en/stable/examples.html).
+For more connection options, see [these examples](https://redis.readthedocs.io/en/stable/examples.html).

 ```python
 import redis